 However, replacing individual parts isn’t always the best course of action.
 In some cases, you’ll basically end up rebuilding equipment piece by piece.
 But it can be a temporary solution when you need an equipment upgrade but a full replacement isn’t in the budget.

-Regularly replacing office equipment can save you time and money in the long run.
+Proactive equipment lifecycle management ensures your IT infrastructure stays reliable and cost-effective, saving you time and money in the long run.
 If getting fun new machines to play with isn’t reason enough, here are some other potential advantages of replacing equipment.

 Reduce costs associated with downtime and repairs